 The Tariff Download Facility provides more detail than a third collection of data, the World Tariff Profiles, where the figures are for broader categories of products.

-Customs codes and standardization back to top
+Customs codes and standardization

 Products in the databases are identified using the World Customs Organization’s internationally agreed “Harmonized System” (HS).

 Under the system, the broadest categories of products are identified by two-digit “chapters” (e.g. 04 is dairy products, eggs and other edible animal products).
 These are then sub-divided by adding more digits: the higher the number of digits, the more detailed the categories.
 For example the four-digit code or “heading” 0403 is a group of products derived from milk.
 At six digits, 0403.10 is the “sub-heading” for yoghurt; at the eight-digit level, 0403.10.11 could be low-fat yoghurt “tariff line”.